elixir-webrtc/ex_webrtc/guides/introduction/modifying.md

 # Modifying the session

 So far, we focused on forwarding the data back to the same peer.
-Usually, you wan't to connect multiple peers, which means adding more PeerConnection to the Elixir app, like on the diagram below.
+Usually, you want to connect with multiple peers, which means adding more PeerConnection to the Elixir app, like in the diagram below.

 ```mermaid
 flowchart BR